101 DWI Facts – Plus 15 Actionable Tips to Avoid a DWI

 Texas Transportation Code Chapter 708 allows Texas to collect surcharges for offenses including DWIs.
 A surcharge is an administrative fee that is charged based on convictions reported to a person’s driving record.
 If you are indigent, you should ask your attorney about how to have your surcharges reduced or waived through specific programs.

-In today’s day and age, almost all police encounters are videotaped, and this includes DWI arrests.
-Under Article 2.139, a person arrested for DWI has a right to obtain the video from their arrest.
+In today’s day and age, almost all police encounters are videotaped, including DWI arrests.
+Under Article 2.139, a person arrested for DWI has a right to obtain the video from his or her arrest.
 This is true even if a case has not been filed.

 ACTION TIP #12